davappler/getting-started-with-docker/README.md

 - We will use `docker run` command to do so
 - `docker run -dp 3000:3000 getting-started`
 - You use the -d flag to run the new container in “detached” mode (in the background).
 - You also use the -p flag to create a mapping between the host’s port 3000 to the container’s port 3000.
 Without the port mapping, you wouldn’t be able to access the application.
+It takes the traffic from 3000 (localhost) to the port 3000 of the container.

 ## Conclusion